ReproNim/repronim.github.io/README.md

 ReproNim: A Center for Reproducible Neuroimaging Computation
 ============================================================

-This repository contains the http://www.reproducibleimaging.org/ website of the project.
+This repository contains the http://www.repronim.org/ website.